KennethChao/academic-kickstart/content/project/projects_PhD_MultiContactExp/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "My MS's main project: design the bipedal mechanim and the eletronics of a human-sized humanoid robot."
+summary = "This is the experiment (undergoing) of the optimization result using modified contact-invariant optimization, without the need of spicified contact sequence."

 # Slides (optional).
 #   Associate this page with Markdown slides.